Ragnar Söderberg postdoctoral fellowship in law

 The grant includes:

-- full-time employment at a Swedish university for 2 years with full-time research or at least 80 % research and teaching the remaining time (teaching should be fully financed by the university),
+- full-time employment at a Swedish university for 2 years with 80 % research and teaching the remaining time (teaching should be fully financed by the university),

 - project-related costs, such as costs for data collecting, conferences and printing,